Reds vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Reds have posted a mark of 1-3.

-- When it comes to the total, the Reds and their foes are 3-7-0 in their last 10 contests.
+- The Reds have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.

+- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on three occasions.

-- The Reds' previous 10 contests have not had a spread set by oddsmakers.
+- The last 10 Reds matchups have not had a spread posted by oddsmakers.

 Reds Betting Records & Stats

-- The Reds have been victorious in 40, or 47.1%, of the 85 contests they have been chosen as underdogs in this season.
+- The Reds have been chosen as underdogs in 85 games this year and have walked away with the win 40 times (47.1%) in those games.

-- Cincinnati has a record of 30-32 in games where oddsmakers have it as underdogs of at least +110 on the moneyline.

-- The Reds have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.

-- Cincinnati's games have gone over the total in 62 of its 124 chances.
+- So far this season, Cincinnati and its opponents have hit the over in 62 of its 124 games with a total.

 - The Reds are 6-6-0 against the spread in their 12 games with a line set by sportsbooks this season.